tejuscs/ADBD-Labs/adb-oci-api-gateway/adb-apex-apigateway.md

 To learn more about this OCI API Gateway [click here] (https://docs.oracle.com/en-us/iaas/Content/APIGateway/Concepts/apigatewayoverview.htm).

-Combining Oracle APEX on Autonomous Database on Dedicated Infrastructure with OCI API Gateway unlocks the potential of making your data, highly-available without exposing security concerns to the outside world.
+Combining Oracle APEX on Autonomous AI Database on Dedicated Infrastructure with OCI API Gateway unlocks the potential of making your data, highly-available without exposing security concerns to the outside world.

 Estimated Time: 20 minutes